Science, Not Superstition:

 The "Stone Tape" theory does not explain those instances where ghosts communicate with the observer (sometimes being able to understand a foreign language), but one could always explain this as due to telepathy, which, conveniently does not seem to be a quantifiable subject under current understanding of physical laws!
 Also a mystery are those cases that seem to incorporate a 'sentient' ghost, and in this category one could include Poltergeists, which love to put on a good show for the observers, but only once recording media (video, tape recorders etc.) have been turned off or directed elsewhere.
 And what about those ghosts which are of non-living entities; aircraft, buses and the like?

 One seemingly obligatory feature of paranormal manifestation seems to be a sudden drop in temperature, or a very localised zone of cold air - the so-called "cold spot".
 Again, this is sometimes real and is measurable on a thermometer, and other time it seems to be a perceived effect.
 One idea is that the ghost is somehow extracting energy from the air.
 Alternately, the "cold spot" may not be real and may simply be an artefact of the way the human body reacts to such things, such as shivering uncontrollably when in a state of shock, for instance.
+But one story is intriguing and points to at least one cold spot being real: at the Prince of Wales pub in Willenhall, the drop in temperature caused the beer to "fob" (that is, to go very frothy).
 Incidentally, a story I recall from a few years back refers to the fact that one ghost would shift locations to another room if an ioniser was left activated in its original haunted location; indeed, there was even a mention in a Ghost club circular referred to a build-up of static electricity during a vigil.
 And, a contact on one forum mentioned that: "I once saw a spirit in full manifestation.
 She was quite see through, her features were clear, she was animated and there was a blue/green aura of mist swirling around her.
 Once she vaporised she set the smoke alarm off."

 An exciting avenue of research came from the late Vic Tandy at Coventry University.
 He has found that infra-sound (at around 19 Hz) causes the human eye to vibrate almost imperceptibly, but causing a feeling of "being watched" as it causes a distortion in the peripheral vision.
 You wouldn't feel the vibration (it is so subtle) but it would cause unease, not just in the eye but in the stomach too (19 Hz being close to the natural frequency of the human body, as reinforced by research from NASA).
 Being below the level of human hearing, such sonic waves would not be audible.
 Vic discovered the effect on his body when he traced feelings of dread to a faulty desk fan in his lab.
 Once this fan was repaired, the feeling vanished.
 He has also discovered one other case of infrasound being the cause of spooky feelings, in an old catacomb.
 He has also noted the conditions when such "feelings" may occur.
 The media naturally tried to conclude that this low frequency sonic wave was the cause of all ghost stories, a claim very easy to dispute.